 Ximena Natera is a photojournalist at Berkeleyside, a nonprofit digital news site that covers Berkeley and the East Bay in California.
 Originally from Mexico City, Natera is a founding member of Pie de Pagina, an award-winning investigative newsroom in Mexico that specializes in reporting on migration, human rights and justice.
 She studied documentary photography at the International Center of Photography in New York City, and her work largely focuses on complex issues told through individual stories of people who are often pushed into extraordinary circumstances.
 Photography has taken her to places and spaces that would have been unimaginable under any other circumstances—it has been the privilege of her life.
 Natera is a member of Periodistas de a Pie, Women Photograph, Native Agency and the International Women’s Media Foundation.

-Aryana Noroozi is a photojournalist covering disparities in health and education, police violence, social justice and civil rights battles affecting Black Californians for Black Voice News, which gives a voice to the community by using data and solutions-oriented reporting.
+Aryana Noroozi is a photojournalist covering environmental health effects for Black Voice News, which gives a voice to the community by using data and solutions-oriented reporting.
 Prior to joining Black Voice News, Noroozi was a Migration Fellow at The GroundTruth Project and a Crisis Reporting Fellow at the Pulitzer Center.
 Noroozi holds a master’s degree from the Columbia University Graduate School of Journalism, and she has been documenting addiction’s impact on a family in rural Illinois and plans to expand this to a long-form body of work around addiction and resilience.

 Chase Cofield covers the rural communities surrounding Victoria, Texas as staff photographer for the Victoria Advocate.
 Before joining Report for America, Cofield worked on the photo desk at The Daily Tar Heel, UNC’s independent student newspaper, covering a variety of stories ranging from sports to local communities.
 Cofield also was a staff photographer for Coulture Magazine, a student-run fashion magazine.
 He shadowed photographers on assignments for Indy Week and was a 2021 summer fellow for Education NC, where he documented and photographed summer school programs in North Carolina.
 Cofield enjoys DJing and music production.
 He was a DJ for his campus radio station, WXYC 89.3, and co-coordinated one of their specialty shows, New Science Experience.